sethidhruv188/AI_Attendance_System/README.md

 - Multi-Day Support: Capable of storing attendance data for multiple days in the same CSV file, ensuring that previous data is preserved and not overridden.

 ## **How It Works**
--Database Initialization: The system initializes a MySQL database to store facial encodings and individual identities.
+- Database Initialization: The system initializes a MySQL database to store facial encodings and individual identities.

--Encoding Complete: Facial encodings are extracted from images stored in a designated folder and stored in the database.
+- Encoding Complete: Facial encodings are extracted from images stored in a designated folder and stored in the database.

--Webcam Recognition: Upon completion of encoding, the webcam is activated to recognize individuals in real-time.
+- Webcam Recognition: Upon completion of encoding, the webcam is activated to recognize individuals in real-time.

--Attendance Marking: Recognized individuals are marked as present in an attendance CSV file, with timestamps recorded under the respective date.
+- Attendance Marking: Recognized individuals are marked as present in an attendance CSV file, with timestamps recorded under the respective date.

 # **Usage**
 To use the AI Attendance System: